-Considering future QOL, early diagnosis of Sheehan syndrome based on our clinical findings is important for proper management of these patients by mutual collaboration and discussion between Obstetrical doctors and doctors from Internal making for cortisol treatment in order to normalize ACTH level in cases with Sheehan syndrome.
+Considering future QOL, early diagnosis of Sheehan syndrome based on our clinical findings is important for proper management of these patients by mutual collaboration and discussion between Obstetrical doctors and doctors from Internal Medicine.
+Basal cortisol and ACTH level may be an important parameter in decision making for cortisol treatment in order to normalize ACTH level in cases with Sheehan syndrome.
 Furthermore, careful attention and strict follow-up are mandatory for any women with massive past-partum hemorrhage in order to search cases with Sheehan syndrome.